cabforum/smime/SBR.md

    For all other Subordinate CA Certificates, including Technically Constrained Subordinate CA Certificates:

-   This extension SHALL be present and SHOULD NOT be marked critical[^**].
+   This extension SHALL be present and SHOULD NOT be marked critical[^2].

    For Subordinate CA Certificates that will be used to issue S/MIME Certificates, the value `id-kp-emailProtection` SHALL be present.
 The values `id-kp-serverAuth`, `id-kp-codeSigning`, `id-kp-timeStamping`, and `anyExtendedKeyUsage` SHALL NOT be present.
 Other values MAY be present.

-[^**]: While [RFC 5280, Section 4.2.1.12](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.12), notes that this extension will generally only appear within end-entity Certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of Subordinate Certificates, as implemented by a number of Application Software Suppliers.
+[^2]: While [RFC 5280, Section 4.2.1.12](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.12), notes that this extension will generally only appear within end-entity Certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of Subordinate Certificates, as implemented by a number of Application Software Suppliers.

 h. `authorityKeyIdentifier` (SHALL be present)